 What is the Unknown Signal mode?

-Unknown Signal isn't just a harder remix of the main game.
-It adds enhanced boss encounters at the end of each of the five Sectors and gates the Hidden Chamber's best rewards behind full completion.
-The Black Box Mod sits at the end of that reward chain.
+Unknown Signal isn't a simple New Game Plus.
+It rebuilds the five Sectors with enhanced boss encounters at the end of each one and locks the Hidden Chamber's best rewards behind full completion.
+The Black Box Mod sits at the end of that chain.

 How to get the Black Box Mod